 The Texas Public Information Act gives the public the right to request access to government information.
 The Act is triggered when a person submits a written request to a governmental body.
 The request must ask for records or information already in existence.

 The Act does not require a governmental body to create new information, to do legal research, to answer questions or comply with a continuing request to supply information on a periodic basis.
-The City of Humble may however ask for clarification of Requests if it is uncertain as to what is being requested.
+The City of Humble may however ask for clarification if it is uncertain as to what is being requested.
 Some records of the City of Humble may be exempt from disclosure.

 We encourage you to explore our website to find the documents you are requesting.
 This is the fastest way to access your documents, and it will save you time, as you may choose to view and print the documents you need.